Ala111205/portfolio/README.md

-# portfolio
+# 🌐 Portfolio
-Created the portfolio using HTML, CSS and Javascript.
+A personal portfolio website built with HTML, CSS, and JavaScript.